svylabs/stablebase/WHITEPAPER.md

 Any user can redeem the stablecoins for the underlying collateral and the protocol would issue 1 USD worth of collateral for 1 SBD redeemed.

 ## Cash Reserve Ratio
-Cash Reserve Ratio is used in TradFi to control the amount of money supply.
+Cash Reserve Ratio in TradFi is a rate set by the Fed/Central banks, that tells what percentage of cash deposits should be held as reserve by the banks.
 In our protocol, we make use of a modified defintion of CRR.
+In our protocol, we are introducing a user defined Cash Reserve Ratio rather than it being set by the protocol.

-At the time of borrowing, the user can specify Cash reserve ratio(CRR)- which we define as the perentage of borrowed stablecoin value that will be held with the StableBase protocol(This is similar to Cash Reserve Ratio used by Fed and other central banks).
-Cash Reserve Ratio in TradFi is set by the central banks, whereas in our protocol, this is user defined.
-The Cash Reserve will be allocated at borrow time and deposited into the StableBase contracts.
+At the time of borrowing, a user can specify Cash reserve ratio(CRR)- which we define as the perentage of borrowed stablecoin value that will be held with the StableBase protocol, and returned back to the user when the user wants to close the loan position, or at any time the user wants to withdraw some reserves.

 ### Utility
-This instrument allows protocol to autonomously control the supply of coins depending on the market condition.
-The Cash Reserve allocated in this manner is also fully withdrawable at any time by the user, which differs from other protocols that charge an origination fee or interest rate.
+This instrument allows the protocol to autonomously control the supply of coins depending on the market condition.
+This is different from interest rate or origination fee as it is fully withdrawable by the user.

 ### Redemption Mechanism
 The CRR selected by the user will also determine the order of redemption, if and when the redemption happens.
 The lowest CRR Safes are the first to be redeemed, and the Safe that is redeemed will also forfeit CRR reserves of an equivalent amount of SBD redeemed, which will be distributed to the rest of the reserves at stake.
 This mechanism prevents the CRR being too high nor too low.

 ### Incentives
-1. A fee of 0.5% is charged during Liquidation, and will be rewarded to Cash Reserve depositors in proportion to their stake.
+1. A fee of 0.5% is charged during Liquidation, and will be rewarded to Reserve depositors in proportion to their stake.
 2. During redemption, a fee of an equivalent amount of the SBD redeemed, upto a maximum value equal to the reserve deposit amount is withheld from the Safe that is being redeemed and distributed to other depositors in proportion to their stake.

 # Unique Features
 StableBase offers several unique features:

 1. 0% interest rate and 0% origination fee(a first in the market).
-2. Introduction of user-defined Cash Reserve Ratio that help shrink and expand the supply of stablecoin depending on market conditions.
+2. Introduction of user-defined Cash Reserve Ratio that help shrink or expand the supply of stablecoin depending on market conditions.
 3. Redemption happens from the Safe with the lowest CRR.
-4. A Base layer stablecoin protocol, with 0% rates that allows higher layer protocols utilizing stablebase to innovate on yield and rates.
+4. A Base layer stablecoin protocol, that allows higher layer protocols utilizing stablebase to innovate on yield and rates.
 5. Liquidation and Redemption fee incentives for CRR depositors.

 # Use Cases
-StableBase (SBD) serves as a reliable medium of exchange for various real-world transactions, including cross-border payments, remittances, e-commerce transactions, and decentralized finance (DeFi) activities.
-In addition, it allows layer 1 protocols emerge that utilize the SBD stablecoin to facilitate Supply Chain and Trade Finance, due to our offering of 0% rate in the market for any term.
+StableBase Dollar(SBD) serves as a reliable medium of exchange for various real-world transactions, including cross-border payments, remittances, e-commerce transactions, and decentralized finance (DeFi) activities.
+In addition, it allows layer 1 protocols emerge that utilize the SBD stablecoin to facilitate Supply Chain and Trade Finance, due to our offering a base rate of 0% rate in the market for any term.

 # Stability Assurance
 The redemption and liquidation mechanisms maintain the stability of StableBase (SBD), ensuring its value remains close to 1 USD, while Cash Reserve Ratio helps shrink and expand the supply of stablecoin further aiding in stabilising the peg.

 # Governance
 Governance of StableBase is determined by users' stake in Cash Reserve.
-The deposited reserves are used for governance decisions, mainly Addition of new collateral types.
-Any deposit holder can delegate to others.
+The deposited reserves are used for governance decisions, mainly addition of new collateral types.

 # Tokenomics
 As a purely decentralized stablecoin, StableBase (SBD) does not offer any additional tokens apart from the stablecoin itself.